-Secondary Air Tubes - Check the air tubes, clips and bolts are intact and not severely deteriorated.
+Secondary Air Tubes - Check the (4) air tubes and pins to make sure they are intact and not severely deteriorated.
 Slight scaling or rusting of the metal is normal.

 Floor and Wall Firebricks - replace any severely damaged firebrick along the side or floor of the firebox.